 Here are the: Equity Release Myths

 Most equity release providers require you to ask professional advice before taking out an equity release plan, especially when you’re considering a lifetime mortgage.
 They should provide you with a personalised plan of your loan, highlighting information like its impact against your estimated property price increases.
 They’ll also go through other possible ways to repay your loan.

 Let’s look at a real-life example.

 Someone who’s aged 65 with an interest-only mortgage that’s ending soon– what should they do now?

 Well, let’s suppose you still owe £112,000, but you don’t want to sell your house to pay it off yet, and you want to live in your home.
 You’re earning a part-time annual income of £23,000 (or £1,560/month), and you’re receiving a private pension3 of £550/month plus £700/month state pension.
 Your interest-only mortgage was coming to an end in November 2019, and your property is worth £190,000.

 So, what are your options?

-Until recently, they would’ve only had the option of downsizing, selling or taking out an equity release plan to pay off the mortgage, the remaining £112,000.
+Until recently, they would’ve only had the option of downsizing, selling or taking out an equity release plan to pay off the mortgage4, the remaining £112,000.

-You have another way to repay your mortgage: later-life lending options like retirement interest-only mortgages, or, other repayment mortgages for the elderly.
-The FCA has relaxed their rules slightly in recent years.
+You have another way to repay your mortgage: later-life lending options like retirement interest-only mortgages or other repayment mortgages for the elderly.
+The FCA5 has relaxed its rules slightly in recent years.

 If your current lender isn’t allowing you to extend your mortgage, consider speaking to a specialist lender who can offer you a conventional residential mortgage under its requirements.